Underrated State Parks That Are in Your Backyard

 Why Bear Mountain Is Worth a Visit

-You'll be able to enjoy the usual things, like biking, hiking and swimming.
+Enjoy activities like biking, hiking and swimming.
 People with boats often come out to play here as well.
 In the winter, the park is a natural ski resort where you can do cross-country skiing, sledding and ice skating.

 Facilities are modern and well-equipped.
 You'll even find a merry-go-round that kids love almost as much as playing in the river.